Královo Pole

-Královo Pole (German: Königsfeld, in English meaning "King's Field") is a large district of the Czech city of Brno, north from the city centre.
+Královo Pole (German: Königsfeld, in English meaning "King's Field") is one of the 4 municipal parts and cadastral territories of Brno-Královo Pole, a city district of Brno, Czech Republic, north from the city centre.

 History

 The first written record of Královo Pole comes from 1240, as a village (or literally a field) belonging to the king.
 A Carthusian monastery was established here in late 14th century.

 Rapid development took place during the second half of the 19th century.
 It was started by the building of a sugar mill, followed by other industries, especially the Královopolská machine works.
 In 1885, Královo Pole was connected to the railway.
 In 1905 the settlement became a town (city).
 Soon after the World War I it became a part of Brno.
 While the oldest part of Královo Pole down at the Ponávka brook retained its village look, the newly built-up area on a slope ascending westwards developed a cohesive urbanistic structure centered in the Slovanské náměstí ("The Slavic Square"), with Art Nouveau city blocks and functionalistic family houses.

 After World War II there was another development, housing estates were built south and later also north around.
 The railway with the station were relocated and some adjacent streets and blocks were rearranged.